buddy-compiler/buddy-compiler.github.io/Pages/Documentation/GPUCompilerStack.md

 2. Call the `addConversion` member function to add a conversion function.
 The function of this rule is to return any type as it is, that is, without any conversion.
 This is to retain some types that are already Triton GPU IR, or types that do not require conversion, such as integers, floating point numbers, etc.

 3. Call the `addConversion` member function and add another conversion function.
-The parameter of this function is an object of type RankedTensorType, which represents the tensor type to be converted.
-Its return value is also an object of type RankedTensorType, which represents the converted tensor type. .
+The parameter of this function is an object of type `RankedTensorType`, which represents the tensor type to be converted.
+Its return value is also an object of type `RankedTensorType`, which represents the converted tensor type. .
 The function of this rule is to add an encoding attribute to the tensor type.
-This attribute is an object of type BlockedEncodingAttr, which represents the data layout of the tensor, that is, how to map the elements of the tensor to the memory space of the GPU.
+This attribute is an object of type `BlockedEncodingAttr`, which represents the data layout of the tensor, that is, how to map the elements of the tensor to the memory space of the GPU.

 4. Call the `addConversion` member function and add a third conversion function.
 The parameter is an object of type `triton::PointerType`, which represents the pointer type to be converted.
 Its return value is also an object of type `triton::PointerType`, which represents the converted pointer type.
 Pointer type.
 The purpose of this function is to add an encoding attribute to the tensor type pointed to by the pointer type, that is, apply the previous rule to the dereferenced type of the pointer type.

 5. Call the `addArgumentMaterialization` member function to add a parameter reconstruction function.
-The parameter is an `OpBuilder` type object, representing the builder used to create the operation, a RankedTensorType type object, representing the type of parameter to be reconstructed, and a ValueRange Type object, representing the value of the reconstructed parameter, and an object of Location type, representing the location of the reconstructed parameter.
+The parameter is an `OpBuilder` type object, representing the builder used to create the operation, a `RankedTensorType` type object, representing the type of parameter to be reconstructed, and a ValueRange Type object, representing the value of the reconstructed parameter, and an object of Location type, representing the location of the reconstructed parameter.
 Its return value is an object of type `std::optional<Value>`, representing the reconstructed parameter. value.
 The function of this function is to create a new parameter value during the conversion process when a new parameter type is different from an old parameter type, and map the old parameter value to the new parameter value for subsequent Convert.

 6. Call the `addSourceMaterialization` member function.
 The function of this function is to create a new source value when a new source type is different from an old source type during the conversion process, and combine the old source value with the new source type.
 Values are mapped for subsequent conversion.